 How to Store

-Store any leftovers of these whole wheat pumpkin pancakes in an airtight container in the fridge for up to 5 days.
-Or, store cooled pancakes in a freezer bag in a single layer—or layers with parchment paper between to prevent them from freezing together—for up to 6 months.
+Store any leftovers of these whole wheat Pumpkin Pancakes in an airtight container in the fridge for up to 5 days.
+Or freeze pancakes in a single layer in a freezer bag—or in layers with parchment paper between to prevent them from freezing together—for up to 6 months.

-Warm in 30-second increments on a heat-safe plate.
+Warm in 30-second increments in the microwave on a heat-safe plate.
 Pancakes tend to warm through really fast, so try not to overcook them when reheating.
-You can also pop into a toaster briefly.
+You can also pop them into a toaster briefly.

 pumpkin pancakes on pink kids plate with banana slices.